-Haiti: 'Poorest of the poor' worst hit by Hurricane Matthew
+Haiti: 'Poorest of the poor' hit by Hurricane Matthew

 Story highlights

-- Destroyed infrastructure means south of the country has been cut off
+- Destroyed infrastructure means southwestern part of the island country has been cut off

 - Aid workers and officials struggling to assess devastation there

-(CNN)Rescue workers in Haiti warned Thursday that the death toll from Hurricane Matthew could rise as they worked to establish the full extent of the damage caused.
+(CNN)Rescue workers in Haiti warned Thursday that the death toll from Hurricane Matthew could rise as they worked to establish the full extent of the damage.

 "The most concerning thing is we really don't have a full picture.
 We don't have all the information we need in order to see how bad it is," said Christy Delafield, a communications officer with Mercy Corps, a global humanitarian aid agency.

 "This is due to a bridge being out," she said.
-"There have been landslides and the cell phone service has been unreliable."

-"We need to get to the south of the country," she added.
+"There have been landslides and the cell phone service has been unreliable.
+We need to get to the south of the country," she added.

 On Thursday, Civil Protection Service spokesman Joseph Edgard Celestin said the death toll does not take into account potential loss of life in the far southwest of the country, which has not been assessed due to "communication issues."